ShahariarRabby/GYMX/readme.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/v/stable.svg" alt="Latest Stable Version"></a>
 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>
-## About Project
+## About Project<br>
 This is a database project for university.
-I edit the database file at config folder.
+I edit the database and mail file at config folder for some security resone.
+If u want to reuse- just edit that file.
 <h1> To View this project at live demo</h1><br> <a href="http://gymx.ga" >Click Here</a><br>  <span> or http://gymx.ga</span>